Recital Guidelines

 Your Recital Packet will detail the requirements and services available for your recital.
 Complete the Stage Crew Needs sheet appropriate for your recital location, and email (no later than three [3] weeks prior to your recital) to mus-recitals@osu.edu.

-Off-campus recitals — Stage crew is not available for off-campus recitals.
+Off-campus recitals — Stage crew and recording services ARE NOT available for off-campus recitals.
 You will also be responsible for providing a well-tuned piano (if needed) and the required high-quality audio recording of your recital.

 Graduate Student Recital Approval Forms